Privacy Policy

 How we use your information

-Improving resources — genuinely.
-We mean this: what we learn from you, we use to build stronger programs and better support for people like you — clearer resources, better mentorship, and tools that actually meet the moment you're in.
-We do this with aggregated, de-identified information (for example, the most common topics people ask for help with) to decide what to build next and to show our collective impact — never in a way that identifies or exposes you.
-We use your individual words or story only with your explicit, separate consent, and even then we anonymize by default.
-Helping you — and the next person who runs — is the only reason we hold your information.
+Improving resources.
+Genuinely.
+We mean this: what we learn from you, we use to build stronger programs and better support for people like you.
+That means clearer resources and better mentorship.
+It also means tools that actually meet the moment you're in.
+We do this with aggregated, de-identified information such as the most common topics people ask for help with.
+We use it to decide what to build next and to show our collective impact.
+We never do this in a way that identifies or exposes you.
+We use your individual words or story only with your explicit, separate consent.
+Even then we anonymize by default.
+Helping you (and the next person who runs) is the only reason we hold your information.

-We will never share your private information — your address, your contact details, your identity, your well-being check-ins, or anything else you give us — with anyone, for any purpose, except the narrow legal exceptions in "When we share information" below.
+We will never share your private information with anyone for any purpose.
+That covers your address and your contact details.
+It covers your identity and your well-being check-ins.
+It covers anything else you give us.
+The only exceptions are the narrow legal ones in "When we share information" below.
 We do not sell or rent your data.
 We do not serve ads or allow advertisers to target you.
-We do not track you across other websites.
-We do not make your participation, identity, or personal details public without your opt-in.
+We do not use cross-site advertising trackers.
+We do not make your participation or identity public without your opt-in.
+We do not make your personal details public without your opt-in.
 We do not store your home address or your payment card number.
-We do not out you, and we never deadname you.
-Your information is here to help you, and for nothing else.
+We do not out you and we never deadname you.
+Your information is here to help you and for nothing else.
 You are safe with us.

-We want to be honest about the one place some of your information becomes public — and it is not us sharing it.
-When you file to run for office, the DC Board of Elections makes certain information a matter of public record — typically your full legal name, the home address on your voter registration, and the contact information on your filing.
-That is the law for everyone who appears on a ballot; it is outside our control, and it is never something we hand over.
-What we will do is tell you exactly what becomes public before you file, help you prepare for it, point you to the DC Board of Elections for any questions or options about your address, and support you in running as publicly — or as quietly — as you choose.
+We want to be honest about the one place some of your information becomes public, and it is not us sharing it.
+When you file to run for office, the DC Board of Elections makes certain information a matter of public record.
+That typically means your full legal name.
+It also means the home address on your voter registration and the contact information on your filing.
+That is the law for everyone who appears on a ballot.
+It is outside our control and it is never something we hand over.
+What we will do is tell you exactly what becomes public before you file.
+We help you prepare for it.
+We point you to the DC Board of Elections for any questions or options about your address.
+And we support you in running as publicly or as quietly as you choose.

 When we share information